I. P. Senthil Kumar

 I. P. Senthil Kumar, a.k.a.
-I.P.S., is an Indian politician and the presiding M.L.A. of Palani Constituency in Tamil Nadu who belongs to the DMK party.
-He is the son of current Minister of Tamil Nadu I.Periyasamy of Attur (State Assembly Constituency) in Tamil Nadu.
+I.P.S., (born 30 October 1977) is an Indian politician and the presiding M.L.A. of Palani Constituency in Tamil Nadu who belongs to the DMK party.
+He is the son of current Minister of Tamil Nadu I.Periyasamy of Athoor Assembly constituency in Tamil Nadu.
 Senthil Kumar was born at Batlagundu on 30 October 1977.

 Early life

 I. P. Senthil Kumar aka IPS (fondly called by his friends and cadre) grew up in Batlagundu.
 He studied in Salem law college.
 As a young boy he was interested in shaping the society and welfare of the public so he decided to complete law and later to serve the public he came to politics.
 He became a member of DMK party and was given the posting of leadership to youth wing in the party because of his hardwork and intelligence.
 Later he became State Youth Wing Deputy Secretary of DMK party and later on he became an MLA.